AVSheard/nc-news-frontend/README.md

 2. Open up the terminal on your computer (Ctrl+t)

-3. Paste the repo into the desired folder (Ctrl+alt+v), use the commands 'ls' and 'cd file_name' to navigate to the desired folder
+3. Paste the repo into the desired folder using the command 'git clone', use the commands 'ls' and 'cd file_name' to navigate to the desired folder

 4. Make sure you have Visual Studio Code (VS code) downloaded on your computer (or similar coding program)